hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add a print statement at the end to indicate what type of run sheet was created (& the section)
 - [ ] If a base runsheet folder has already been created, create a new one

+### Font Formats To Do

+- [ ] Up-To-Date

+### Generate Document List To Do

+- [ ] Allow user to review the imported excel document & choose the column / columns to run
+- [ ] Add download flag to document class & set at import in order to avoid passing the flag around
+- [ ] When creating document instances, leave an indication if a book and page instance & a document number instance are on the same line (use the index) in order to create more effective comments---set up for Document class just needs to be implemented
+- [ ] If 0 documents are imported, close the program and send a message
+- [ ] If download is true and the document is already located in the target document directory, add a medium nap for eagle--in order to do so, add "downloaded" or something similar to the Document class for imports
+- [ ] Armadillo, leopard & tiger use convert_document_numbers, maybe make a workspace level script that checks counties against individual 'convert_document_numbers'
+- [ ] Update 'display_document_list' to show all available attributes attached to a document
+- [ ] Entire header should be created in the settings block, rather than relying on first & last recording dates in the dataframe
+- [ ] Compare parallel scripts from leopard & eagle in order to help refactoring

+### Hyperlinks To Do

+- [ ] Integrate useful functions from the 'defunct_hyperlinks' script into the 'hyperlinks' script
+- [ ] Determine a way to add hyperlinks into the xlsx document prior to export instead of creating a separate sheet--try using some kind of 'replacement' function, or otherwise avoid writing the 'Reception Number' column until the hyperlinks can be created

-#### User Prompts To Do
+### User Prompts To Do

 - [ ] Demo prompts should have a "go back" option

+## Selenium Utilities To Do

+### Element Interaction To Do

+- [ ] Up-To-Date

+### Inputs To Do

+- [ ] Up-To-Date

+### Locators To Do

+- [ ] Up-To-Date

+### Open To Do

+- [ ] Up-To-Date

+## Settings To Do

-#### File Management To Do
+### Assets To Do

-- [ ] Consolidate 'split_book_and_page' and 'split_volume_and_page' functions
+- [ ] Up-To-Date

-- [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
+### County Variables To Do

-- [ ] Change 'file_management' to 'dataframe_management' & split out functions into multiple utility scripts
+- [ ] Eliminate superfluous lines of code commented out at previous testing stages across all scripts
-- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end
+- [ ] Check all variables in each 'county_variables' script to make sure they are still being used
+- [ ] Streamline variable names across all 'county_variables' scripts
+- [ ] Create class variables on the Document class for any 'county_variables' used across multiple / all scripts

+### Objects To Do

+- [ ] Up-To-Date

-#### Download Management To Do
+### Download Management To Do

 - [ ] Consolidate the prepare, & check functions in download management--had a case where a 500+ page document was clicked & downloaded properly, but 173 in update, 145 in rename, & 140 in prepare raised a value error that it wasn't a file, even though circling back indicated that it was downloaded properly, and with the expected name
 - [ ] Along with above, the new function for waiting for a download & then renaming it could probably be worked together in a new logic path
 - [ ] The 'document_directory' should be created if 'download' is true but not otherwise
 - [ ] Check if 'document_directory' (.exists?) each time a document is downloaded, & create otherwise
 - [ ] Search both the 'download_name' (is that the correct attribute) and the 'new_name' when determining if a document has been downloaded or not (previously_downloaded)
-- [ ] Create some series of checks (maybe in 'transform' scripts) to check for previously downloaded documents at the outset--just have to be careful about documents with multiple results (but that could probably be handled with the 'number_results' attribute)
+- [ ] Create some series of checks (maybe in 'transform' scripts) to check for previously downloaded documents at the outset--just have to be careful about documents with multiple results (but that could probably be handled with the 'number_results' attribute

+### Driver To Do

+- [ ] Up-To-Date

+### Error Handling To Do

+- [ ] Consider creating an error_handling function for exceptions which takes a screenshot & throws an input together with the above suggestion
+- [ ] Add input() to every timeout which doesn't have a natural resolution in order to pause the program at each exception (& create a correction)--maybe something to follow up 'extrapolate_document_value', like 'input(, please review.\nPlease press enter after reviewing error)' + a screenshot

+### File Management To Do

+- [ ] Consolidate 'split_book_and_page' and 'split_volume_and_page' functions
+- [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
+- [ ] Change 'file_management' to 'dataframe_management' & split out functions into multiple utility scripts
+- [ ] Best order of operations for file management should be to create the folder first & then put the documents folder inside of it, rather than bundling at the end

+### General Functions To Do

+- [ ] Up-To-Date

+### iFrame Handling To Do

+- [ ] Integrate 'iframe_handling' into 'selenium_utilities' directory

-### Settings To Do
+### Initialization To Do

+- [ ] Up-To-Date

-#### Invalid To Do
+### Invalid To Do

 - [ ] Integrate appropriate functions from other scripts into the more generalized 'invalid' script, which has replaced the 'bad_search' script
 - [ ] Create sub-functions for recording 'invalid' or 'bad' values which can be extrapolated to all working engine scripts
 - [ ] Create a better suited method of using the 'no_document_image' function--currently used in 'armadillo', 'rattlesnake' and 'leopard'
 - [ ] Determine if any other switches need to be put in place for the 'record_invalid_search' function if the abstract program type is 'review' or 'download_only'--further, this function may do well handling additional program logic overall

+### PDF Merger To Do

+- [ ] Update PDF merger to work on a county by county basis
+- [ ] Handle cases where a '-1' document is valid
+- [ ] Consider creating an independent program for the pdf_merger

-### County Programs To Do
+## County Programs To Do

-#### Armadillo To Do
+### Armadillo To Do

 - [ ] Create a "download only" option for execution
 - [ ] Create a final prompt before logging out & closing the browser in order to review documents IF PAID & checkout